open-telemetry/opentelemetry.io/content/en/docs/collector/configuration.md

 example, you can add extensions for Collector health monitoring, service discovery, or data forwarding, among others.

-You can configure extensions through the `extensions:` section of the Collector configuration file.
+You can configure extensions through the `extensions` section of the Collector configuration file.
 Most extensions come with default settings, so you can configure them just by specifying the name of the extension.
 Any setting you specify overrides the default values, if present.